– Everything You Need to Know About Fasting –

 While there is no specific diet that you have to follow while fasting, it is recommended that you ensure your diet is full of nutrients and vital minerals.
 Due to the reduced intake of foods and or liquids, it is important you make the most of every meal.

 The aim of the ketogenic diet is to significantly reduce your carbohydrate intake, reducing in much less blood sugar spikes due to the breakdown of carbohydrates into glucose.
 The other side of the ketogenic diet is to increase your healthy fats intake.
+For a keto freindly sweet treat, check out our suagr free chocolate recipe.
 Fats are what makes your body feel fuller for longer, which is a very useful tool if you are concerned you won’t last the whole desired fasting period!

 Some common foods to be eaten on the ketogenic diet can include: